 The District is mostly located within Riverside County, the fourth largest county in the State.
 Riverside County and San Bernardino County comprise the Inland Empire, one of the fastest-growing metropolitan areas in the nation.
 The Inland Empire covers approximately 27,000 square miles with a population of about 4.7 million.
-Riverside County has a population of 2.5 million people, and of this, the District serves approximately 65,100 between the City of Beaumont and the community of Cherry Valley.
-According to the State Department of Finance, Beaumont was the seventh-fastest growing California city of those with populations exceeding 30,000 in 2023.
+Riverside County has a population of 2.5 million people, and of this, the District serves approximately 67,010 between the City of Beaumont and the community of Cherry Valley.

 The District's customer base currently comprises primarily residential and commercial customers.
-Large consumers remain consistent year to year, with the City of Beaumont, Beaumont Unified School District, K Hovnanian's Four Seasons, Highland Springs Resort, and CJ Foods Manufacturing Beaumont Corp. rounding out the top five users.
+Large consumers remain consistent year to year, with the City of Beaumont, Beaumont Unified School District, K Hovnanian's Four Seasons, Fairway Canyon HOA, and CJ Foods Manufacturing Beaumont Corp. rounding out the top five users.

-According to US Census Bureau projections, median household incomes within the City of Beaumont of \$102,469 are 21 percent higher than for the County of Riverside at \$84,505 and 11 percent higher than the State-wide median household income of \$91,905.
-At the end of 2023, the median value of a single-family owner-occupied housing unit in the vicinity of the City of Beaumont was approximately \$518,400, up 6 percent over the past year.
+According to US Census Bureau projections, median household incomes within the City of Beaumont of \$105,164 are 17 percent higher than for the County of Riverside at \$89,672 and 9 percent higher than the State-wide median household income of \$96,334.
+At the end of 2024, the median value of a single-family owner-occupied housing unit in the vicinity of the City of Beaumont was approximately \$527,500, up approximately 2 percent over the past year.